jake-87/blog/content/blog/dependent_p1.md

 How might we decide whether these are equal?
 The obvious solution is to evaluate them.
 Indeed, (sparing the reader the derivation), we can see they both evaluate to `36`, and so they are equal.

 Let us now introduce a small extension: Variables with a known value, using "let".
 We will refer to the variables themselves as "bound variables", as they are bound by the "let".
 In this case, they are additionally bound to a value.
-Terms containing only bound variables are referred to "closed" terms -- this alludes to, for example, closed and open systems in the real world.
-Getting back to evaluation, We could simply substitute the computed value:
+Terms containing only bound variables are referred to "closed" terms - this alludes to, for example, closed and open systems in the real world.
+Getting back to evaluation, we could simply substitute the computed value:

 ```js
 let x = 8^2 - 3;